Your Guide to Buying a New or Used Car

 Auto leasing may be an option for you, with advantages such as a low down payment, convenience and lower monthly payments.

-You’ll need ammunition in your search for the best buy.
+Do Your Research – You’ll need ammunition in your search for the best buy.
 Knowledge is power, so learn everything you can about the vehicles you’re considering.
 Check Consumer Reports for the lowdown on a model’s value (or lack of value) and for technical and performance data.
 Consumer Reports publishes a maintenance guide each spring that shows the repair history on cars.
-Talk to people who own the cars you’re thinking about so you’ll get a ground-level view of the good and bad points.
+Talk to people who own the cars you’re considering so you’ll get a ground-level view of the good and bad points.
 For those shoppers who are scrolling their phones looking for their next vehicle, check websites such as cars.com, J.D.
 Power and Kelley Blue Book for ratings, reviews and up-to-date values.

 Trade-In or Sell Yourself?